 Those who advocated, and fiercely defended, this economic freedom chose to ignore much of the moral detail of Smith’s work.
 For a writer who warned against ‘men of system’, with their perfect theories, it is ironic that parts of Smith’s work came to be defined as an unchallengeable orthodoxy.

 Adam Smith’s true legacy is therefore complex.
 Though he was writing for a different age, his demonstration of the market and its place in society, despite the selective readings referred to above, still has great relevance today.
 His observations on the unintended consequences of human actions on social evolution – ‘the invisible hand’ – are recognised as a profound insight.
-These are just two examples from a rich source.

 A magnificent coherence he certainly achieved.